-This was our first trip to Round Top, Texas after being on our bucket list for many years now, and it didn’t disappoint!
-It was such a fun week packed to the brim with lots of antique shopping, good eats, and a perfect little taste of the Lone Star State!
+This was our first trip to Round Top, Texas after being on our bucket list for many years now.
+It definitely didn’t disappoint, so we’re excited to share this Round Top travel guide with all of you!
+It was a fun week packed to the brim with antique shopping, good eats, and a perfect taste of the Lone Star State!

-We had so many of you ask about our must-see spots, tips for shopping and shipping, and all the ins and outs of doing Round Top properly, so we thought what better way to illustrate our time in Texas, than with a guide highlighting all of our favorite spots in this gem of a community!
+We had so many ask about our must-see spots, shopping tips, and the ins and outs of Round Top.
+What better way to illustrate our time than with a Round Top travel guide highlighting our favorite spots in this gem of a community!

-We flew into Austin and rented a large SUV for the week, knowing we’d be transporting many of our smaller finds to and from the local shipper we decided to coordinate with for all of our shipping needs.
-The drive from Austin to Round Top is about an hour and a half, but before we headed out of Austin, we made a pit-stop at Hank’s for a quick bite!
-There’s SO much great food in Austin, it’s worth timing your flight to land around lunch or dinner time, so you can grab a bite to eat before making the drive out to Round Top.
+First up in our Round Top travel guide is logistics.
+We flew into Austin and rented a large SUV for the week.
+We knew we’d be transporting many of our smaller finds to and from the local shipper we decided to coordinate with.
+The drive from Austin to Round Top is about an hour and a half.
+However, before we headed out of the city, we made a pit-stop at Hank’s for a quick bite!
+There’s SO much great food in Austin, it’s worth timing your flight to land around lunch or dinner time.
+You’ll want to grab a bite to eat before making the drive out to Round Top.

 When to Go & When to Stay

-Round Top Antiques Fair takes place twice a year, in the spring and fall.
+It wouldn’t be a true Round Top travel guide if we didn’t give you the insider scoop on when to go!
+The Round Top Antiques Fair takes place twice a year, in the spring and fall.
 We opted for spring for our first trip, hoping for better (and less hot, sticky) weather.
-The locals will tell you to be prepared for just about every type of weather under the sun when you visit (rain, hot and cold temps – you name it, Texas’ got it!
-So come prepared with layers and proper shoes).
+Of course, the locals will tell you to be prepared for just about every type of weather under the sun when you visit.
+Rain, hot and cold temps – you name it, Texas’ got it!
+So come prepared with layers and proper shoes.